dcsync/adtools/README.md

 ParseDomain
 ===========

-ParseDomain can parse and filter the text outputs of `Get-DomainUser`, `Get-DomainComputer`, `Get-DomainGroup`, `Get-DomainObject`, etc. Some
+ParseDomain parse and filters AD dumps.
+It can digest output from DumpDomain, ldapdomaindump, and PowerView's with `Get-Domain*` functions ( e.g.
-examples:
+`Get-DomainComputer`, `Get-DomainObject`).
+Some examples:

 Searching for Windows 7 machines: